jiacai2050/shellgpt/README.md

 ShellGPT has three modes to use:
 - Direct mode, `sg [question]` or pipeline like `echo question | sg`.
-- REPL mode, `sg -l`, chat with LLM.
+- REPL mode, `sg -r`, chat with LLM.
 - TUI mode, `sg -t`, tailored for infer shell command.

 ## Model